Filipino Americans: Illegal immigration

 It has been documented that Filipinos were among those naturalized due to the Immigration Reform and Control Act of 1986.
 In 2009, the Department of Homeland Security estimated that 270,000 Filipino were "unauthorized immigrants".
 This was an increase of 70,000 from a previous estimate in 2000.
 In both years, Filipinos accounted for 2% of the total.
 As of 2009, Filipinos were the fifth-largest community of illegal immigrants behind Mexico (6.65 million, 62%), El Salvador (530,000, 5%), Guatemala (480,000, 4%), and Honduras (320,000, 3%).
 In January 2011, the Department of Homeland Security estimate of "unauthorized immigrants" from the Philippines remained at 270,000.
 By 2017, the number of Filipinos who were in the United States illegally increased to 310,000.
 Filipinos who reside in the United States illegally are known within the Filipino community as "TnT's" (tago nang tago 'hide and hide').

 Health

-Filipino Americans experience significant health disparities and are more likely to have diabetes, heart disease, high blood preasure and other issues.
+Filipino Americans experience significant health disparities and are more likely to have diabetes, heart disease, high blood pressure and other issues.
 Filipino Americans also experience food insecurity at a significantly higher rate then other Asian-American groups.
 In Hawaii the rate of low food security and very low food security for Filipino people were 11.7% and 22.3%.